ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-masque-h3-datagram.md

 # Datagram-Flow-Id Header Field Definition {#header}

-"Datagram-Flow-Id" is a Item Structured
+"Datagram-Flow-Id" is a List Structured
-Field {{!STRUCT-FIELD=I-D.ietf-httpbis-header-structure}}.
-Its value MUST be a List Structured Field, whose members MUST all be Items of type Integer.
+Field {{!STRUCT-FIELD=I-D.ietf-httpbis-header-structure}}, whose members MUST all be Items of type Integer.
 Its ABNF is:

 ~~~
   Datagram-Flow-Id = sf-list